evgfilim1/userbot/README.md

-rs <reply> — Gets message reactions rr <reply> — Reacts to a message with a random emoji cal <month> [year] — Sends a calendar for a specified month and year help — Sends this message
+rs <reply> — Gets message reactions rr <reply> — Reacts to a message with a random emoji cal <month> [year] — Sends a calendar for a specified month and year togif [reply] — Converts a video to a mpeg4 gif help — Sends this message
 ```